Musée des Beaux Arts (poem): Bruegel's influence

 Landscape with the Fall of Icarus was acquired in 1912.
 This is the only known example of Brueghel's use of a scene from mythology.
 He based his figures and landscape quite closely on the myth of Daedalus and his son Icarus as told by Ovid in his Metamorphoses 8, 183–235.
 The painting which Auden saw was thought until recently to be an original by Pieter Brueghel the Elder.
 Now it is believed to be based on a lost original of the artist.
 The painting portrays several men and a ship peacefully performing daily activities in a charming landscape.
 While this occurs, Icarus is visible in the bottom right hand corner of the picture, his legs splayed at absurd angles, drowning in the water.
 There is also a Flemish proverb (of the sort imaged in other works by Bruegel): "And the farmer continued to plough..." ("En de boer ... hij ploegde voort") pointing out the indifference of people to fellow men's suffering.

 Cultural legacy

 Some years after Auden wrote this poem, William Carlos Williams wrote a poem titled "Landscape with the Fall of Icarus" about the same painting, and with a similar theme.

 This poem and the painting Landscape with the Fall of Icarus appear side-by-side 22 minutes into the 1976 film, The Man Who Fell to Earth, starring David Bowie.

+John Darnielle cited the poem as the inspiration behind the Mountain Goats song "The Last Day of Jimi Hendrix's Life."